mitranim/prax/docs/html/api/lang.md

 ### `mapValues(func, object)`

-Like [`mapObject`]({{url(path)}}/#-mapobject-func-object-), but preserves key-value pairs, returning an object rather than an array.
+Like [`mapObject`]({{url(path)}}/#-mapobject-func-object-), but preserves key-value pairing, returning an object rather than an array.

 Similar to lodash's `_.mapValues`.